-Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET Name of Company: GESAMTMETALL - Federation of German employers' associations in the metal and electrical engineering industries, Berlin Disclosure of comments: Please indicate if your comments should be treated as confidential: Public Please follow the following instructions for filling in the template: Do not change the numbering in the column "reference"; if you change numbering, your comment cannot be processed by our IT tool ⇒ Leave the last column empty.
+Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET Name of Company: Vereinigung der hessischen Unternehmerverbände (VhU) Confederation of Hessian entrepreneur associations, Frankfurt am Main, Germany Disclosure of comments: Please indicate if your comments should be treated as confidential: Public Please follow the following instructions for filling in the template: Do not change the numbering in the column "reference"; if you change numbering, your comment cannot be processed by our IT tool $\Rightarrow$ Leave the last column empty .
 Please fill in your comment in the relevant row.
-If you have no comment on a paragraph or a cell, keep the row empty . $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ Please send the completed template, in Word Format, to CP-12-003@eiopa.europa.eu.
+If you have no comment on a paragraph or a cell, keep the row empty .
+Our IT tool does not allow processing of comments which do not refer to the specific numbers below.
+Please send the completed template, in Word Format , to CP-12-003@eiopa.europa.eu.
 Our IT tool does not allow processing of any other formats.
 The numbering of the paragraphs refers to Consultation Paper 12-003.
 Reference Comment General Comment Despite the serious reservations expressed by all Member States concerned as well as national and European social partners, the planned quantitative impact study (QIS) also shows that the considerations of EIOPA and the Commission continue to be based on capital requirements for insurance companies (Solvency II).
 With regard to our fundamental criticism of the application of Solvency II to institutions for occupational retirement provision (IORP), we refer to the input for the EIOPA consultation on EIOPA's draft response to the Commission's call for advice (template on EIOPA-CP-11/006) of GESAMTMETALL dated 2 January 2012.
 The proposed specifications demonstrate very clearly that this criticism is justified.
-Even if we formulate a position on details of this draft, we maintain our fundamental criticism.
+Even if we formulate a position on details